Skip to content

 Okeechobee County, FL tax sales

 Okeechobee County, Florida sells both tax lien certificates and tax deeds.
-The Tax Collector runs an annual certificate sale (18% maximum, bid down), and unredeemed certificates move to a Clerk of the Circuit Court tax deed auction after about two years, under Florida Statutes Chapter 197.
+The County Tax Collector runs the certificate sale on VisualGov (18% maximum, bid down), and the Clerk of the Circuit Court holds the tax deed sale online via County site on parcels whose certificates go unredeemed, from the county seat in Okeechobee, under F.S.
+Chapter 197.

 How Okeechobee County sells delinquent taxes